bloXroute-Labs/eth-mev-docs/proposermevprotect.md

 - `coinbaseAfter` is the balance of the builder's address at the end of the current block.
 - `enforcedProfitRatio` is a value between 0 and 100 that is the required ratio that the builder must send to the validator.

-### Optimistic Mev Protect
+### Optimistic Proposer Mev Protect

-To enable optimistic mev protected blocks, builders can signal to the relay that blocks satisfy the expected threshold or additional payment is offered.
+To enable optimistic proposer mev protected blocks, builders can signal to the relay that blocks satisfy the expected threshold or additional payment is offered.
 Optimistic blocks that land onchain will be validated after the payload has been delivered to the validator.
 If the block fails validation, the builder is expected to refund the validator the difference.

-Builders can enable optimistic mev protect with the following:
+Builders can enable optimistic proposer mev protect with the following:

 - When submitting via HTTP: attach a proposer-mev-protect header, with the value set to true.
 - When submitting via websocket: attach a proposer-mev-protect header, with the value set to true.